bwsw/cloudstack-ui/docs/source/CSUI-Settings.rst

 API Configuration
 ~~~~~~~~~~~~~~~~~~~~

-In this block of settings you can see and manage the API configurations: regenerate API keys, see the connection URL.
+In this block of settings you can see and manage the API configurations: regenerate API keys, see the connection URL, get the link to the Apache CloudStack API documentation.

+For accounts with no API keys, the system autogenerates the keys when a user logs in if this option is enabled in the configuration file.
+Find more information in `the configuration guide <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#automatically-generate-secret-key-and-api-key-for-users>`_.

 You can see an API key and a Secret key in corresponding fields.
 You can copy any of them clicking |copy icon| to the right.